Dismiss Modal

 “You need to listen … Owen has been in a bad car accident,” her friend told her.

-Earlier that night, Malinda’s, 17-year-old son Owen, then a student at Chiles High School, had pulled out of the driveway to meet up with a friend just down the road.
+Earlier that night, Malinda’s son Owen, then a student at Chiles High School, had pulled out of the driveway to meet up with a friend just down the road.
 After driving only about a mile, something broke on Owen’s pickup truck, sending it flying off the road into a canopy of trees.
 The roof of the truck caved in onto his head, wedging him inside.

 When his friend showed up and realized what had happened, he quickly called 9-1-1.
 Firefighters spent about an hour extracting him before a helicopter transported him to Tallahassee Memorial HealthCare’s (TMH) Bixler Trauma & Emergency Center, the only Level II Trauma Center in the region.